productiontype/Newsreader/README.md

-# NewsReader
+# Newsreader
-NewsReader is an original typeface designed by Production Type, primarily intended for continuous on-screen reading in content-rich environments.
+Newsreader is an original typeface designed by Production Type, primarily intended for continuous on-screen reading in content-rich environments.

 It supports Google Fonts Latin Plus glyph set, enabling the typesetting of English, Western European languages as well as Vietnamese and 130+ other languages.
 It is shipped as a variable font.